 - Clean rags

 - Tack cloth

 - Stone adhesive

 - Micro brush

-Marble floor repair can be done by following the below given steps:
+Marble tiles used for floor may need timely or unexpected repairs.
+Same can be done by following the below given steps:

 1. Preparing the Surface for Repair: Unlike scratch removal, this doesn’t require much preparation like finish removal and thorough cleaning.
 Instead, it needs very minimal surface preparation.
 The hole or gap in the damaged marble floor is likely to have small, loose marble particles that should be removed for the better adherence of the patch.
 A brush is recommended to remove dirt and tiny marble chunks from the hole or gap.
 You can also use a handheld vacuum to pull out particles that are sitting deep in the crack and out of the reach of the brush.
 Now remove dust particles from the area surrounding the crack or chip.

 2. Replacing the Chunk: If you have the detached chunk of the marble then this will ease out your work.
 In fact, marble does not split in tiny pieces and repairing the crack becomes easy when you know how exactly it has been caused.
 For this kind of repair, a marble or stone-specific adhesive is needed.
 The process is also quite simple and requires applying adhesive to both the chunk and hole, and then placing the former inside the latter.
 Gently press it inside and wipe off excess adhesive.